therealnoof/terraform-aws-sslo/README.md

 User=admin Password=f5Twister! , this is configured for demo/dev enviroments only, it is recommend that you use a secrets manager like Secrets or Vault

+SSLO has ATC packages installed and DO provisions SSLO and sets networking up via runtime-init in the f5_onboard.tmpl

+SSLO day 2 automation coming later(as3 or ansible)

+The Inspection device is a Linux host with Snort installed.
+Snort is not configured but it will bootstrap with appropriate routing and IP forwarding set to that packets traverse the inspection zone and re-enter the SSLO interface.

 Prereqs: